Bowel Screening

-LivingCare offers patients a range of state-of-the-art bowel screening procedures to detect and diagnose the signs of conditions like bowel cancer and polyps.
-Our gastroenterology consultants advise you on the most appropriate and effective screening for your needs across our Leeds and Sheffield clinics.
+LivingCare offers patients bowel screening in Sheffield and Leeds to detect and diagnose the signs of conditions like bowel cancer and polyps.
+You will be seen at one of our a state-of-the-art facilities, where our gastroenterology consultants can advise you on the most appropriate and effective screening for your needs.

 Bowel screening tests for any signs of conditions such as bowel cancer, and can often detect these signs before any symptoms arise.
 As the third leading cause of cancer in the UK, bowel cancer is common, but treatments tend to be more effective when applied at an earlier stage.
 Specialised bowel screening can help.
 You can improve your outcome by identifying the subtle signs, including any pre-cancerous polyps.